 Continuing on the theme of scrumptious food, the oven is the heart of the kitchen.
 Whether it’s sweet or salty, or simply a midnight snack, the oven is abused and underutilized when it comes to cleaning.
 It’s time to get down and dirty!
 Remove the oven racks and apply a washing soda paste in a 1:1 ratio to them, then water them.
 Apply the same paste on the oven glass as well.
 Wash them with water, and your oven will be cleaner than before.

-Washing soda, on the other hand, can help restore the lustre of your cutlery.
-This non-toxic silver polish made from salt, washing soda, and aluminum foil will effortlessly restore the lustre of your antiques.
+Washing soda, on the other hand, can help restore the shine of your cutlery.
+This non-toxic silver polish made from salt, washing soda, and aluminum foil will effortlessly restore the shine of your antiques.
 The nice thing is that this will naturally clean the silver without the need for harsh chemicals.

-Caution: Do not attempt this on gemstone-encrusted jewellery.
+Caution: Do not attempt this on gemstone-encrusted jewelry.